levilovearch/pie_top/README.md

 A way to (just) look at your trading 212 pies.
 ![Pie Top Screenshot](./Gemini_Generated_Image.png)
 ## Setup
-1. Get your trading212 api key
+1. Get your trading212 api key (For safety, make it read-only)
 2. Create a ```.env``` file like below
 ```
 TRADE212_API_TOKEN=your_token_here